amdor/matroidJS/README.md

 Then there are the util functions consuming matroids:
 ### findBase():
 Returns the first rank sized (biggest possible) independent set of T (T[]).
 For instance in the example above this would contain 3 Tasks (id 1,3,4).
+Works on both matroids and subsets (T[][]) of E ground as well

-### findBases():
+### findAllBases():
 As opposed to `findBase()` this returns all the rank sized T sets (T[][]) that are independent, in this example case there are two: the one mentioned above (ids 1,3,4), and an other (ids 2,3,4)

 ### findIndependents():
 Returns all independent sets (T[][]) regardless of their size.

 ### getClosure():
 This function return a set of sets (T[][]) thats rank is not greater than the original, meaning the maximum number of independent T items in every returned T sets (T[]) is less then or equal to the original set.
-The parameter for this function is a set of sets (T[][]), not a Matroid.
+The parameter for this function is a set or sets (T[][]), not a Matroid.
 Naturally if the parameter contains a base as well, then the return value will be the ground of the Matroid.